KuldeepSingh-Econ/KuldeepSingh-Econ.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor of Economics at the [Indian Institute of Management Bangalore](https://www.iimb.ac.in/economics).
-I am a macroeconomist who focuses on issues related to developing economies.
+I am a macroeconomist working on issues related to developing economies.
 You can reach me at [kuldeep.singh@iimb.ac.in](mailto:kuldeep.singh@iimb.ac.in).

 <!-- My research focuses on macroeconomics and macroeconomic development. -->